furudbat/wayland-vpets/README.md

 - **🎛️ Multi-device Support** - Monitor multiple keyboards simultaneously
 - **🏗️ Cross-platform** - Works on x86_64 and ARM64
 - **🎞️ More Animations** - Besides the Input/Idle Animation, we have now Happy and Sleep-Mode (v1.3.0)
-  - 😄 Happy: Reach KPM (Keystroke per minute) to trigger the happy frame
+  - 😄 Happy: Reach KPM (Keystroke per minute) to trigger the happy frame (Digimon)
   - 😴 Sleep: Sleeping time for your Pet

 ## 🚀 Installation